JoshOrndorff/recipes/src/dao/minimal.md

 * [Generic Proposals](#propose)
 * [1 Member 1 Vote](#vote)

-> *some note here about all the things we can and should build on top of it*

 ## Custom Origin Type <a name = "origin"></a>

 This module uses a special origin type to specify conditions for dispatching special extrinsics called `Proposal`s.